Sheryl D. Gillilan, Executive Director

 Erin previously worked as the controller at the Salt Lake Art Center and is amply qualified to manage the fiscal aspects of our organization.
 Erin attended both Brigham Young University and the University of Utah and majored in fine arts with an emphasis in painting.

 In addition, she has over 20 years accounting experience in a variety of industries and is excited to join the staff of another growing not-for-profit.

 Erin has lived along the Wasatch Front her entire life, currently residing in downtown Salt Lake City with her husband and young daughter.
 She loves the arts in general and has a particular fondness for the visual arts.

-Susan received her training in languages and literature at Marquette University (Milwaukee, WI) and at the University of Utah, where she also has taught courses on these subjects.
+Susan received her training in languages, literature, and poetry at Marquette University (Milwaukee, WI) and at the University of Utah, where she also has taught courses on these subjects.
 She also has written and recorded non-fiction essays for KUER, managed local theater venues during the Sundance Film Festival, and worked as a freelance writer, editor, and tutor.
-She is currently working on a dissertation project about AIDS poetry and teaches poetry weekly at her children's elementary school.
+She is currently working on a dissertation about AIDS poetry and often volunteers for humanities projects at her children's elementary school.

-While Susan often gets nostalgic for the Midwest, she loves living in Salt Lake City with her husband and two children.
-She enjoys cooking, gardening, reading, playing Scrabble, and exploring Utah's natural beauty.
+While Susan frequently gets nostalgic for the Midwest, she loves living in Salt Lake City with her husband and two children.
+She enjoys cooking, organic gardening, reading, playing Scrabble, and exploring Utah's natural and cultural beauty.

 Marina Alexandrescu, Kindred Spirits Program Coodinator